techidaily/site-youtube-docs/source/_posts/niversal-online-creation-the-top-10-easy-youtube-videos-for-beginners-for-2024.md

 Opinion videos are great conversation starters.
 Expressing an opinion through a YouTube video can get you a lot of comments and even inspire others to take action.

 You can express your opinions on virtually any topic, but being respectful while doing so is for the best if you don’t want to find yourself in a YouTube feud.

-## 4\.
-Review Anything

-Everywhere around you, there are items you can review.
-The Apple Watch and the latest season of Game of Thrones are equally good choices for a review video.
-However, when creating review videos you need to make sure that all the factual information you have is accurate, which is why it is much better to make review videos about topics you know a lot about.

-Review videos can also be a source of revenue because a lot of companies sponsor YouTubers who review their products.

 <!-- affiliate ads begin -->
 <span id="1899850">